Dyalog/ride/docs/starting_a_dyalog_session.md

 - remote from the machine on which Ride is running.

-    The Ride can start a Session using an interpreter installed on a remote machine irrespective of whether Dyalog is installed on the machine on which Ride is running.
+    Ride can start a Session using an interpreter installed on a remote machine irrespective of whether Dyalog is installed on the machine on which Ride is running.
 In this situation:

     - The operating system on which the remote interpreter is running is irrelevant – the instructions given in this chapter apply to the operating system on which Ride is running (the two operating systems do not have to be the same).
     - The remote machine does not need to have Ride installed but the Dyalog Session must be [Ride-enabled](ridespecific_language_features.md/#ride_init).